hasanirtiza/Pedestron/README.md

 # **Updates**
 * Added pre-trained models for Caltech, CityPersons and EuroCity Persons
-* Added some qualitative results for Caltech on [YouTube](https://www.youtube.com/watch?v=cemN7JbgxWE&feature=youtu.be)
-* Added demo script to perform inference using pre-trained models on some images
-* Added testing and training scripts for all datasets.
 * **Added configurations for Faster R-CNN along with pre-trained model**
 * **Added configurations for RetinaNet along with pre-trained model**
 * **Added processed un-official annotations in  .json format for Caltech, CityPersons, EuroCity Persons, WiderPedestrian Challenge and CrowdHuman**